rcherrueau/execo/doc/userguide.rst

 .. literalinclude:: code_samples/g5k_taktuk_perf.py
    :language: python

-Actually, what happens when running this code is that since ``oarsh`` allocates a pseudo-terminal for each connection, parallel oarsh quickly saturate the number of available pty (in our tests, it fails after approximately 330 remote hosts).
-By uncommenting the commented code section, one can increase this limit, by bypassing oarsh and directly connecting (without pty) to the oar dedicated ssh server, as user oar, on port 6667 (this dedicated ssh server on nodes then takes care of sudoing to the right user who made the reservation).
-By doing this (or alternatively, by using a job_type ``allow_classic_ssh``), the number of parallel ssh can be slightly raised to approximately 500, but then the limit is the number of open file descriptors.
-Using `execo.action.TaktukRemote`, we can leverage the huge scalability of `Taktuk <http://taktuk.gforge.inria.fr/>`_ (we have tested with more than 5000 concurrent remote connections).

-One of the constraints imposed by ``Taktuk`` is that any node of the connection tree must be able to connect to any other.
-As the oargrid job key is only available on the frontend on which the oargrid submission was done, we must propagate this key to all nodes.
-This can be done with ``Taktuk`` option ``-S``.
-Alternatively, this is not needed if setting ``$OAR_JOB_KEY_FILE`` in your environnement, or setting ``g5k_configuration['oar_job_key_file']``, as described in :ref:`execo_g5k-configuration` and :ref:`execo_g5k-perfect_configuration`.
+Using a job type ``allow_classic_ssh`` solves a lot of connection issues, there is no need to deal with ``oarsh``.

+Actually, what happens when running this code is that we can leverage the huge scalabilty of `Taktuk <http://taktuk.gforge.inria.fr/>`_ (we have tested with more than 5000 concurrent remote connections), whereas parallel ``ssh`` will show various limitations, in particular the number of open file descriptors.
+In our tests run on grid5000 frontends, we can not run more than around 500 parallel ssh (this could probably be increased on a node where you have root permissions).

+This example also show using `execo_g5k.oar.oarsubgrid` instead of `execo_g5k.oargrid.oargridsub`.
+They are similar but oarsubgrid bypasses oargrid and directly performs parallel oar submissions.

 Compare ChainPut and parallel scp performances on many hosts on Grid5000
 ------------------------------------------------------------------------